Click on a Subject header panel to view related content.

 For our science curriculum, we have considered the experiences of our school intake and felt that they needed to be able to develop their knowledge of the main fields of science and be confident in linking these to encounters of their own.
 We felt the curriculum should ask questions of the children and provide them with the opportunity to answer these questions effectively, through research and experimentation, immersing them in real life experiences, and using their previous knowledge, built throughout the school years, to support their ideas.

 Due to our school structure of mixed-age classes, we follow a 2-year cycle.
-We use Curriculum Maestro which is aligned to the national curriculum We endeavour to offer a basis for the children to develop their communication skills, via in depth investigations, research and experiments, discussion and hypothesis, presenting and writing our findings and conclusions, using various resources.
+We endeavour to offer a basis for the children to develop their communication skills, via in depth investigations, research and experiments, discussion and hypothesis, presenting and writing our findings and conclusions, using various resources.

 We have designed our science curriculum to introduce pupils to diverse areas of science, studying various hypothesise, scientists, inventions and achievements.
 Children will be able to recognise and discuss similarities and differences, and gain a chronological awareness of how science develops through history, throughout their time in the school.
 We have considered how it offers a range of ancient, through to recent, scientific achievements and discoveries that the children can relate to, using modern knowledge and experiences.
 The achievements provide opportunities for the children to observe the ambition and resilience of many historical scientific figures, to provide them with a stimulus to drive their own thoughts on the contributions they can make themselves in the future.